gitEast/forGreaterGood/computer-networks/index.md

       - WI-FI
 - MAN
   - Metropolitan(大都市的) Area Network
-  - 定义：A metropolitan area network(WAN) is a computer network taht interconnects users with computer resources in a geographic region of the size of a metropolitan area(city).
+  - 定义：A metropolitan area network(WAN) is a computer network that interconnects users with computer resources in a geographic region of the size of a metropolitan area(city).
   - MAN devices
     - switches/hub
     - routers/bridges